RicktoriousLimited/AIresearch/README.md

 Use the **Download JSON** action to save the raw result, or **Copy summary** to move quick stats into other tools.

+### Scrape public URLs into the shared knowledge graph

+- From the workbench, paste a URL into the new **Scrape from URL** field and click **Fetch & analyse**.
+The app downloads the page, extracts clean text, and enriches the persistent graph stored in `storage/graphs/`.
+- Visit `http://localhost:8000/knowledge-graph.php` to browse the combined triples, relations, and source list that everyone can see.
+- Automate ingestion by POSTing `{ "url": "https://example.com/article" }` to
+  `/api/scrape.php`; the endpoint merges new entities into the existing graph snapshot and returns the updated state.

 ### API

 `POST /api/analyse.php`